 "Besides," he said casually drawing a hooked blade from his pack.
-They all froze in terror at the sweeping curve of the blade.
+Everyone froze in terror at the sweeping curve of the blade.
 The cache was full of them and any soldier caught by Kiri with these traditional Suna knives was killed heinously.
 She shivered at the memory of a blinded dead soldier, his nose sawed off and mouth cut open like a baited fish.
 His lobbed off fingers circling him like a grotesque halo in the dying light of a trench.
-His fate was suddenly all too real.
+His fate was suddenly all too close.

 "So how else do we get rid of it, captain?" was spoken up.

 Sasuke gave them a lazy look.
 "We improvise."

 Sasuke is raving delusional.
 He had to be to pull off what happened next.
 They pushed the cart into a nearby village.
 One they knew the Suna made sweeps through.
 Karin studied dilapidated tin rooves, shanty walls and grotty roads and had to remind herself the village was YAS liberated.
 The market stalls were pitifully stocked and the few people whom dared the open walked quickly and hunched over.
 Tattered rags hid their sallow faces, starved bones jutting from thin wrists.